 The dielectric constant of water is ~80 while ethanol is ~24.
-So the chance of DNA dissolve in alcohol is less as compared to water.
+So the chance of DNA to dissolve in alcohol is less as compared to the water.

 Ethanol has both polar and non-polar group.
 It has a non-polar C2H5 and a polar OH– group.
 Conclusively, as per the coulombs law, the force of interaction between PO3– and Na+ increased, after the addition of alcohol.

 Alcohol interacts with water by hydrogen bonding and makes the positive charge of water busy doing this.
-Hence alcohol protects the interaction of PO3– and Na+ complex by neutralizing the charge of water.
-Collectively, DNA is pulled out on the bottom of the tube as a White cottony thread like precipitate.
+Hence alcohol protects the complex of PO3– and Na+ by neutralizing the charge of water.
+Collectively, the DNA is pulled out from the bottom of the tube as a White cottony thread like precipitate.

 Generally, ethanol is frequently used in precipitation with a combination of sodium acetate.
-But if the quantity of the sample is very less than isopropanol is the best option.
+But if the quantity of the sample is very less then isopropanol is the best option.

 Furthermore, alcohol is very useful in preserving DNA.
 Having non-reactive with DNA, alcohol works as a preservative.
 Precipitated DNA is collected into alcohol containing tube and deep froze depending upon the type of storage requirement (-4°C to -20°C for short-term storage and -194°C for long-term storage).

 Though precipitated forms of DNA is not useful for downstream practices, it is further very essential to dissolve DNA once again, after precipitation.